148 (Meiktila) Battery Royal Artillery: Continuation and unit training

 Once a NGA has completed probation the candidate may be selected to undergo further amphibious training beyond that of AACC.
 During amphibious training, NGAs are trained in over-water parachute infiltration.
 Training is also conducted in Small/Fast Boat Coxswains; Small/Fast Boat operations and long-range surface navigation.
 Much of the training is conducted at night with this being the preferred time for covert infiltration and exfiltration.
 One team member (the team medic) is also cross trained as a combat medical technician with additional medical training in BATLS (Battlefield Advanced Trauma Life Support) and BARTs (Battlefield Advanced Resuscitation).

 The unit conducts training in various exercises and climates including mountain and arctic, jungle, desert and temperate.
 It regularly deploys with Royal Marines units to Norway for annual cold weather warfare training and to Belize for jungle warfare training.
 Given the similar skillsets there is a level of training with the USMC's Air Naval Gunfire Liaison Company (ANGLICO) and Netherlands Marine Corps Marine Joint Effects Observer Groups to standardise procedures to assure interoperability.

 Equipment

-The battery uses the vehicles and standard equipment of 3 Commando Brigade, supplemented with specialist observation capabilities; night vision, voice and data communications and target indication such as Laser Target Designators and GPS location.
+The battery uses the vehicles and standard equipment of the UK Commando Force, supplemented with specialist observation capabilities; night vision, voice and data communications and target indication such as Laser Target Designators and GPS location.

 Personal weapons are the L85A2, with the L7 General Purpose Machine Gun (GPMGs) and Minimi as support fire weapons.

 As of July 2020, the battery began transitioning to the Colt Canada C8 rifles, similar to that of the UKSF and the Royal Marines adapting the Future Commando Force perception.